opendistro/for-elasticsearch-docs/docs/security/cross-cluster-search.md

 curl -XPUT -k -u admin:admin -H 'Content-Type: application/json' https://localhost:9200/_opendistro/_security/api/rolesmapping/booksrole -d '{"users" : ["booksuser"]}' -i -v
 ```

+Both clusters must have the user, but only the remote cluster needs the role and mapping; in this case, the coordinating cluster handles authentication (i.e. "Does this request include valid user credentials?"), and the remote cluster handles authorization (i.e. "Can this user access this information?").
+{: .tip }

 Finally, repeat the search:

 ```bash